brettz9/eslint-config-ash-nazg/README.md

 - `unicorn/prefer-set-has` - Very good, but troublesome to refactor.

-The `preferredTypes` setting was enabled here for integer/float as it can be cumbersome for projects to distinguish.
+The `preferredTypes` setting was enabled here for integer/float as it can be cumbersome for projects to distinguish and because `Promise` even subclassed doesn't indicate the rejector type.

 ## Rationale for including rules that might not seem necessary